Iran amasses more enriched uranium than allowed by nuclear deal

 The confrontation has put the United States in the position of demanding that the Europeans ensure Iranian compliance with an agreement that Washington itself has rejected.

-Trump argues that the deal is too weak because some of its terms are not permanent, and because it does not cover non-nuclear issues such as Iran’s missile program and regional behavior.
+Trump argues that the deal is too weak because some of its terms are not permanent, and because it does not cover non-nuclear issues such as Iran’s ballistic missile program and regional behavior.

 Washington says sanctions are aimed at pushing Tehran back to the negotiating table.
 Iran says it cannot talk as long as Washington is ignoring the deal that it signed.

 Israel, which considers the Iranian nuclear program an existential threat, has backed Trump’s hard line, as have U.S. allies among the rich Arab states of the Gulf, which consider Iran a foe and benefit from having its oil kept off markets.